BIMSTEC member states must collectively combat terrorism, violent extremism: Jaishankar | Law-Order

 - Sri Lanka

-External Affairs Minister S Jaishankar said on Tuesday that the BIMSTEC member states must collectively combat terrorism and violent extremism as he emphasised India's commitment to intensify, expand areas of cooperation, especially connectivity, energy and maritime.
+External Affairs Minister S Jaishankar said on Tuesday that the BIMSTEC member states must collectively combat terrorism and violent extremism as he emphasised India's commitment to intensify and expand areas of cooperation in sectors like connectivity, energy and maritime.

+Addressing the 18th BIMSTEC Ministerial Meeting in Colombo, Jaishankar also spoke about the situation in Ukraine and said that ''the maintenance of international peace and security, and even stability can no longer be taken for granted.'' ''The international system is going through a very challenging phase, perhaps one of the most difficult in recent memory.
+The challenges of the COVID-19 pandemic have not yet fully abated.
+But recent developments in Ukraine have added to international disquiet,'' he said.

+''We have all underscored that the maintenance of international peace and security, and even stability can no longer be taken for granted.
+We must recognise that we face headwinds - both from the global economy and in some cases from within our own domestic economies,'' he said.

 Jaishanker said that he was looking forward to the adoption of the Charter and Master Plan at the Summit on Wednesday.